 Upon leaving school, Harrison gained a place at the Michael Caines Academy, where he achieved both Level 1 and Level 2 VRQs.
 Whilst at the academy, he started working at ABode Exeter (The Royal Clarence), when he developed his skills under Nick Topham and Alex Gibbs before moving to work at Dart Marina Hotel in Dartmouth.

-Harrison is currently continuing his training at Exeter College, working towards an NVQ Level 3, where, in January 2017 he was awarded the Michael Caines Academy Student of the Year award.
-In February 2017, Harrison began his new job as apprentice chef working with John Burton Race at the Grosvenor Hotel in Torquay.
+Harrison continued his training at Exeter College, completing an NVQ Level 3.
+In January 2017 he was awarded the Michael Caines Academy Student of the Year award.
+In February 2017, Harrison began a new job as apprentice chef working with John Burton Race at the Grosvenor Hotel in Torquay.

 Junior Chef winner: Ethan Macdonald